rawstorage/dellemcpmax_ansible/README.rst

 | |Maintenance| |OpenSource| |AskUs| |License|

 Update July 17th 2019 - Official modules from Dell EMC are now provided with full support.
-Functionality will differ slighly from the open source modules so you will need to review the differences if you plan to siwtch over.
+Functionality will differ slighly from the open source modules so you will need to review the differences if you plan to switch over.

 Official modules are available here